 To create harmony within ourselves, with nature and with our surrounding is the unspoken law of the Japanese society.

 I love these moments given to think what we wish or what we want to achieve in life.

 My summer started with "Tanabata" festival on the 7 July.

-If you wish to learn more about the art of Japanese rituals, traditions, contact.
+If you wish to learn more about the art of Japanese rituals, traditions, please email us.